tomjn/WordPress-The-Right-Way/en/widgets/a_basic_widget.md

 ## Adding Widget Fields

-Adding form fields to the backend, then accessing them on the frontend
+@TODO: - Adding form fields to the backend, then accessing them on the frontend

 ## `the_widget`

-How to display a widget without a sidebar
+While not advised, sometimes it's necessary or desirable to display a widget, without a sidebar.
+This may be useful in theme development.

+To do this, use a function called `the_widget`.
+It takes the ID of a widget, an instance array, and some arguments.

 ```php
 the_widget( $widget, $instance, $args );